 Please note: Grade levels listed are suggestions.
 We find the parent to be the best judge of determining where a student should be placed; however, some courses correspond to similar levels of math/science, some require higher level reading and writing skills, and some content might be intended for a more mature audience.
 Please check with the instructor or HUB directors if you have any questions.

-Anatomy(3-7): Christian based introduction to the wonders of the human body.
+Elementary Anatomy(3rd-5th): Christian based introduction to the wonders of the human body.
 Text: Exploring Creation with Human Anatomy and Physiology (Young Explorer Series) ISBN-13: 978-1935495147

 Middle School Courses